Alibaba Template – Why Chinese Suppliers (Alibaba) Keep Ignoring your Inquiries?

 4. You sent the inquiry at the wrong time

-make sure it is not a Chinese holiday, such as Chinese New Year, National Day, etc.
+Don’t expect fast replies during Q4 around Christmas time.
+Make sure it is not a Chinese holiday, such as Chinese New Year, National Day, etc.

 5. Your email may have entered the provider’s spam folder.